 - Improper passing

-According to provincial statistics, 115 people die, on average, every year in BC crashes involving high-risk driving.
+According to provincial statistics, an average of 114* people die in collisions every year in British Columbia where high risk driving was a contributing factor.
 Injuries and death that result from high-risk driving behaviours can be prevented, and it all starts with the person behind the wheel.

-Driving is a complex, divided attention task and there are several easy things drivers can do to reduce risk to themselves, their families and other motorists, says Supt.
-Holly Turton, Officer in Charge of BC RCMP Traffic Services.
+Driving is a complex, divided attention task and there are several easy things drivers can do to reduce risk to themselves, their families and other motorists, says Chief Superintendent Holly Turton, Officer in Charge of BC Highway Patrol.

-The entire month of May is dedicated to this campaign and includes Canada Safety Council’s National Road Safety Week from May 11th to 17th.
+The entire month of May is dedicated to this campaign and includes the one-day National Impaired Driving Enforcement Day held on May 21, 2022.

 Driving is a privilege and BC is a leader when it comes to holding drivers accountable for their actions.
 Motorists can expect to see enhanced enforcement throughout the province during the month of May and beyond.